 Before You Go

-Don’t forget to pack a pair of lightweight and comfortable walking shoes – cobblestones and beer don’t mix well!
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
+- Prague is a walkable city…but only if you have the right shoes!
+Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
+I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 Like what you’re reading?
 Join the journey!